 But makeup videos and funny skits are not the beginning and the end of influencers or your influencer outreach program.
-Influencers can be anyone with access to a substantial niche audience and the capability of generating engagement and interest in the content they share.
+Yes, everyone wants to be Facebook famous.
+However, influencers can be anyone with access to a substantial niche audience and the capability of generating engagement and interest in the content they share.

 The manager at your local Home Depot may be an influencer if he’s making how-to videos that reach ten or fifteen thousand highly-engaged woodworkers every time he posts.
 Relevance is key.
 Targeted influencers that you contact for influencer marketing should work in your industry and connect with your potential customers.

 Relevance works both ways.
 The influencer that you should choose for a particular campaign should be relevant to the product or service you want to promote.
 Meaning, they should have at least basic knowledge and understanding of what is asked from them.
 Of course, they should be relevant within the your target audience as well.

 Which is more important is up to you.
 A person with less social media following can appeal to the target audience if they are able to do a good presentation of your product or a service.
 On the other hand big following immediately brings in the attention of their audience.
 Majority of which is probably willing to buy whatever their favorite influencer promotes to them.

 If you are huge company that can afford collaborating with the biggest names in industry there won’t be such a dilemma.
 However, for the beginners or those on a tight budget it’s better to hire someone with a considerable amount of following; but focus more on their ability to really help you out.

 You should consider the location of your business operation as well.